 12 Things We Love To Do In Edinburgh

-This February on our Instagram we decided to post some of the things we love about Edinburgh – which turned out to be quite the love letter to this magnificent city.
-Of course, on Instagram, you can’t go wrong with a photo of Edinburgh’s beautiful architecture or a shot of your favourite hidden gem.
-But rather than intentionally seeking out our most favourite things to do, photos went up as places were rediscovered.
-There are so many things we love about Edinburgh, it’s nearly impossible to narrow it down!
+This month we’ve decided to post some of the things we love about Edinburgh and writing it has turned out to be quite the love letter to this magnificent city.
+There are so many things we love about the capital, it’s nearly impossible to narrow it down!

-One of the things that makes Instagram so great is that it encourages you to seek out the beauty in the places you visit and things you do every day.
+We love seeking out the beauty in the places we visit and things we do every day.
 So here are some of our favourite things to do Edinburgh, in no particular order or significance, but just because we love them.

 1. Admire the Georgian Architecture